kochrt/kochrt.github.io/index.md

         company: "Cash Flow Solutions, Oxford OH",
         time: "2016-2017",
         details: [
-            "Migrated company website from Wordpress to independent HTML/CSS/JS", "Created an embeddable javascript plugin (for use by clients to accept payments) as a one-line alternative to interacting directly with our API"
+            "Created an embeddable javascript plugin (for use by clients to accept payments) as a one-line alternative to interacting directly with our API", "Migrated company website from Wordpress to independent HTML/CSS/JS" ]
-        ]
     },
     {